John Berger (1926-2017): The legend who gave the world new ways of seeing art

 1972 was a good year for John Berger.
 That year, he won Britain’s most prestigious literary awards, the James Tait Black Memorial Prize and the Booker Prize, for his novel G. He donated half the Booker award money to the Black Panthers in protest against Booker-McConnell’s historical exploitation of workers on sugar plantations in British Guiana.
 The rest went into research for a book on migrant workers in Europe called A Seventh Man.
 G is largely forgotten, and though A Seventh Man was praised in its time and remains relevant in ours, Berger’s major achievement had nothing to do with either volume.
 1972 was the year he wrote and presented a four-part television series titled Ways of Seeing, later published as a book of the same name.
 It revolutionised how art is viewed, and how it is written about.
-Its accessible style was the polar opposite of pompous experts who dominated the field in that era.
+Its accessible style countered the pomposity of experts who dominated the field in that era.

 In the first scene, the author (dressed in a very 1970s shirt that he wore through each episode for some reason) approached the Renaissance artist Botticelli’s painting Mars and Venus, pulled out a knife and cut out the face of Venus.
 The provocative gesture was used for more than just shock value.
 While indicating that art was not to be treated as something sacred, it simultaneously introduced the main focus of the segment, the manner in which the proliferation of photographic reproductions (of which the vandalised Botticelli was one) affects our understanding of paintings.